-Yesterday, a presentation of the Analysis of the situation on the field of exercising intellectual property rights was organized by the Slovenian Intellectual Property Office (SIPO) in cooperation with the EU Intellectual Property Office at the Ministry of Education, Science and Sport.
+Yesterday, a presentation of the Analysis of the situation on the field of enforcement intellectual property rights was organized by the Slovenian Intellectual Property Office (SIPO) in cooperation with the EU Intellectual Property Office at the Ministry of Education, Science and Sport.
 Dr. Maja Bogataj Jančič, Saša Krajnc and Tilen Zonta from IPI also attended the event.

 For the development of innovative products and services on the digital single market, the Proposal for the Directive on Open Data and Public Sector Information is also important.
 While the Copyright Directive was raising dust, the European Parliament adopted the PSI Directive with large majority but without greater attention.

 Today, the Council of EU sealed the deal on the Directive on copyright in the Digital Single Market.
 After the publication of the official text of the Directive and its entry into force, the Member States will have two years to transfer the directive into their national legislation.

 Luka Novak from the Slovenian Organization of Authors and Publishers for Reproduction Rights – SAZOR and Domen Savič from the institute Državljan D confronted their views on the Directive on copyright in the Digital Single Market, while dr. Maja Bogataj Jančič, IPI, spoke about the text and data mining and educational exception.

 In cooperation with the organization Creative Commons, IPI prepared the official translations of the CC licenses 4.0.
 Creative Commons provides free, easy-to-use copyright licenses to give the public permission to use creative work, but also acts as an organized network for advocacy and initiatives related to free sharing of copyrighted material, open resources and open internet.